kscottz/FuckTrumpHackathon/README.md

 The goal of the FuckTrumpHackathon is to create decentralized effort to organize and mobilize against Donald Trump and the current administration.
 Anyone can organize a FuckTrumpHackathon and anyone can participate.
 Each FuckTrumpHackathon will work to support non-violent resistance to President Trump by providing products and services that aid and support people, communities, and non-profits engaged in resistance.

+In short, the FuckTrumpHackathon is a place where citizens can show up and donate time, resources, and skills to community organizations that are fighting the current administration's policies.
+It is also a place where community organizations can show up and find people, resources, and products that can help them succeed in their missions.

 # Roles and Responsibilities
 - *Customers* - customers are individuals, communities, and non-profits that organize and deliver resistance to the policies of President Trump.
 Customers bring needs, wants, and ideas to the hackathon and use hackathon products in the resistance.